ajmeese7/where-temperature/README.md

 	- This project uses the [Current Weather API](https://openweathermap.org/current#min) from Open Weather Map to get the weather data.
 	- You can sign up for a free API key [here](https://home.openweathermap.org/api_keys).

+**NOTE:** The project is coded to retrieve new data if the Postgres data is older than five minutes.
+However, the server's time zone may differ from yours, so it may unnecessarily retrieve new data, or it may not gather new data when it should.
+I am currently unaware of an easy solution to this, without gathering new data on automatic intervals, so suggestions are welcome.